Technology, autos and call centers generate jobs in Central Virginia

 - March 2, 2018

-Richmond’s ability to attract millennial workers contributed to it landing a major employer last year.
+Richmond’s ability to attract talent contributed to it landing a major employer last year.

 Owens & Minor, a Mechanicsville-based Fortune 500 distributor of medical supplies, chose Richmond for a client engagement center after considering more than 60 other cities.